gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ------
 ## Conclusion

 And that’s Chordic!
 A chording-heavy layout that focuses on instantaneousness.
+While there is a decent amount of chord memorization for symbols, my goal is that the learning process is as simple as it can be.

-Layouts are highly personal; what works for me may not for you.
+Remember, layouts are highly personal – what works for me may not for you.
 I encourage experimentation and tweaking!

 If you have a Corne keyboard (aka the crkbd) and want to give this a go, [here are the keymap files](https://drive.google.com/drive/folders/1fFPNvJiDUrYAS6E9FuKkzGjdH7ZOdLYQ) for download to be used with QMK, or [the compiled .hex file](https://drive.google.com/file/d/1oFlFQ3RSFimabYId-VHHeJsnoYEFJ21o/view) ready to be flashed onto your Corne keyboard with QMK Toolbox.
 The above links have the right side of the keyboard acting as the parent to the left side.